 Florida Farm Bureau insurance reviews and ratings

-Furthermore, Florida Farm Bureau has excellent financial stability.
+Florida Farm Bureau has excellent financial stability.
 FLFB's parent company, the Southern Farm Bureau Casualty Insurance Company, has an A+ financial stability rating from A.M.
 Best.
 This means that the company and its subsidiaries have a "superior" financial footing and are highly likely to be able to pay out claims regardless of economic climate or the scale of a widespread disaster.

 Farm Bureau membership in Florida: Costs and benefits of joining

-You must join the Florida Farm Bureau to qualify for an insurance policy from the company.
-Membership costs $45 per year in addition to your insurance premium.
+You must join the Florida Farm Bureau to get an insurance policy from the company.
+Membership costs $45 per year, in addition to your insurance premium.
 The organization is primarily a farming lobbyist group and represents the interests of farmers in American government.
 However, joining the Farm Bureau entitles you to a few other benefits that aren't strictly insurance-related.
 These include travel discounts, savings on cars and farm equipment and a free accidental death benefit, among others.
 However, these benefits are ancillary to FLFB's strength as an insurer.

-Financial services provided by FL Farm Bureau
+Financial services provided by Florida Farm Bureau

 - Home and auto insurance